Breast Implant Options at Longwood Plastic Surgery

 Just like a woman’s body, breast implants come in many shapes, firmness, and sizes.
 Whether using breast implants for breast reconstruction or for cosmetic enhancement the physicians at Longwood Plastic Surgery pay close attention to each patient’s individual anatomy.
 This ensures that each woman has the implant that best matches their body and aesthetic goals.
 During your consultation, you will have an opportunity to see and feel the different types of implants.
 Together with your surgeon, you will select the implant most likely to give you the result you are hoping to attain.

-Smooth Smooth implants have a soft outer shell that allows the implant to move freely in the implant pocket.
+Smooth implants have a soft outer shell that allows the implant to move freely in the implant pocket.
 This may give them a more natural appearance.
-They have a tendency to be softer than their textured counterparts however are more likely to show wrinkling and to descend over time.
+They have a tendency to be softer than their textured counterparts however and are more likely to show wrinkling and to descend over time.

-Textured Textured implants have rough outer shell that increases the friction coefficient.
+Textured implants have a rough outer shell that increases the friction coefficient.
 This helps the implant to remain more stable in the pocket.
 Textured devices, in certain circumstances, help decrease the risk of capsular contracture.

 Breast implants do not impair breast health.

 Careful reviews of scientific research found no link between breast implants and autoimmune or other systemic diseases.